Chatlada-Nina/BKK-Coffee-Corner/README.md

 5. As a site visitor, I can click on the Community page so that I can read topics and see what the trends are on the site.
 6. As a visitor, I can use the 'Contact Us' feature to get in touch with the admin of the page so that I can ask questions or provide feedback.
 7. As a community member, I can participate in forum discussions so that I can share ideas, ask questions, and engage with other cafe enthusiasts.
-8. As an Admin of the page I can edit the About content so that the content stays updated with the previous information.
+8. As an admin of the page I can edit the About content so that the content stays updated with the previous information.
 9. As an admin I can manage post on the site so that the cafes and coffee shop information stay update and accurate.
 10. As a member, I can create and personalize my profile page so that I can share my interests with other members who have similar tastes.
-11. As a cafe hopper, I can see and sort out reviews with high rating so that I caneasily make decisions to visit those interesting cafes.
+11. As a cafe hopper, I can see and sort out reviews with high rating so that I can easily make decisions to visit those interesting cafes.

 User Stories and Acceptance Criteria help me ensure each feature meets the desired functionality and user experience.